Tribunal Sacks Senate Spokesman, Adeyeye, Declares Olujimi Winner in Ekiti - THISDAYLIVE

 Justice Adeck added that apart from the nullification in some units, the outcome of the tribunal’s verdict was predicated on the recount of the ballots by the contending forces as granted by the court.

-Justice Adeck said for the petitioner to be so declared, she must prove those cases of criminal allegations of non-compliance with the provisions of the Electoral Act and other corrupt practices raised in her petition beyond reasonable doubt which he said she did.
+The tribunal chairman said for the petitioner to be so declared, she must prove those cases of criminal allegations of non-compliance with the provisions of the Electoral Act and other corrupt practices raised in her petition beyond reasonable doubt, which, he said, she did.

-The tribunal said in Ikere, Gbonyin and Emure Local Governments, the petitioner was able to prove cases of over voting and votes in those units were expunged from the ballot.
+The tribunal said in Ikere, Gbonyin and Emure local government areas of the state, the petitioner was able to prove cases of over-voting and votes in those units were expunged from the ballots.

 “The petitioner having polled the highest number of lawful votes should be declared the winner of the election.

-“We hereby declare the petitioner the winner and she is hereby returned elected.
+“We hereby declare the petitioner the winner and he is hereby returned elected.